zammad/zammad-admin-documentation/system/integrations/checkmk/setup-guide.rst

    Find your custom scripts in the Checkmk WATO under **Notifications > New Rule > Notification Method**.

-Once you’re done setting up your new rule, you’re all set!
+Once you're done setting up your new rule, you're all set!
 New tickets should start coming in and auto-updating any time your rule is triggered.